 A 22-day Overland Safari Adventure that takes you through Africa's diverse landscapes and cultures, from Victoria Falls in Zambia to Johannesburg in South Africa.

-Next we travel into Zimbabwe and explore the strange landscapes of Matobo National Park, rich in wildlife, history and cultural significance.
-Finally we cross the border into South Africa and enter South Africa's premier game reserve the Kruger National Park where we go in search of Africa's Big Five and more.
+Finally, we cross the border into South Africa and enter South Africa's premier game reserve the Kruger National Park where we go in search of Africa's Big Five and more.

 The tour group will meet in Livingstone, Zambia, at 14:00 where we have two days to explore Victoria Falls, one of the seven natural wonders of the world.